All Episodes

 You know, hang on a minute.

-We just hit the break time, but don't hang up.
+We just hit the break time.

 You know, I'm watching Obama.

-He's at the LBJ library.
+He's at the LBJ Library.

-And he's uh the speech here marking the 50 years since the enactment of the Civil Rights Act.
+And he's the speech here marking the 50 years since the enactment of the Civil Rights Act.

 And you know what he said?

-He said, as we commemorate the 50th anniversary of the Civil Rights Act, we honor the men and women who made it possible.
+He said, as we commemorate the 50th anniversary of the Civil Rights Act, we honor the men and women who made it possible, which is a big switch because normally he attacks Republicans.

 What?